Ubiquitin: The protein

 Ubiquitin is a small protein that exists in all eukaryotic cells.
 It performs its myriad functions through conjugation to a large range of target proteins.
 A variety of different modifications can occur.
 The ubiquitin protein itself consists of 76 amino acids and has a molecular mass of about 8.6 kDa.
 Key features include its C-terminal tail and the 7 lysine residues.
 It is highly conserved throughout eukaryote evolution; human and yeast ubiquitin share 96% sequence identity.
+Moreover, human and yeast ubiquitin share two conserved salt bridges, K11–E34 and K27–D52, which are critical for protein stability and function.

 Genes

 Ubiquitin is encoded in mammals by four different genes.
 UBA52 and RPS27A genes code for a single copy of ubiquitin fused to the ribosomal proteins L40 and S27a, respectively.
 The UBB and UBC genes code for polyubiquitin precursor proteins.